DragonSlayersCSULB/myRoomie/README.md

 # myRoomie
-Desktop web application for roommates to organize a shared living space.
+Desktop web application for roommates to organize a shared living space

 ## Authors